The ‘Kent Test’: What is it and how should I prepare my child for it?

 Reasoning in the Kent Test

 The Reasoning paper is divided into verbal and non-verbal reasoning.
 Verbal reasoning tests your child’s knowledge of how words work, and has specific types of questions including coding and hidden words.
-Non-verbal reasoning tests their understanding of shapes and patterns and sometimes also has a sub-section called ‘spatial’ reasoning.
+Non-verbal reasoning tests their understanding of shapes and patterns and also has a sub-section called ‘spatial’ reasoning.
 If your child has completed start of year Cognitive Ability Tests (CATs) at school, they may well have a score for ‘spatial’, which will give a good indication of their ability in non-verbal reasoning.
 Similarly, their verbal reasoning ability will be indicated by their ‘verbal’ score.

 Ask for these scores, and pass them to your child’s tutor.
 An experienced Kent Test tutor will build on them, using material specific to the Kent Test.
 Reasoning can be the most challenging part of the test for parents to understand, but children normally pick it up fairly quickly after a few sessions.
 There are many different types of question; tuition will expose your child to all of these so they feel confident and happy when the exam comes around.
 There tends to be around 30 seconds of time allotted for each question, and it is not possible to go back and look at previous sections – preparation here is crucial.
 They are all multiple choice.